christianh814/kubernetes-toolbox/resources/documents/k8s-kops-gce.md

 ## Install

 Install is the same, no matter what cloud you use.
-The params just change (note I used `--vpc kops-network` to specify the VPC I created above).
+The params just change.
 Here's an example of what I used

 > **NOTE** You can use `--image "ubuntu-os-cloud/ubuntu-1604-xenial-v20170202"` to use the Ubuntu image instead of the standard COS